 Pyhätunturi is accessed via plane and train easily.
 Nearest airports are in Rovaniemi, Kittilä, and Kuusamo.
 Rovaniemi airport is located 90 minutes away from Pyhä, and the SkiBus shuttle operates after every flight.
 Kuusamo airport (195 km / 121 miles) and Kittilä airport (155 km / 96 miles) are also quite near.
 By train, the closest stops are at Kemijärvi and Rovaniemi.
 The SkiBus shuttle operates also from these locations.
 During the winter season, the SkiBus operates four times a day from Rovaniemi to Pyhätunturi.
 During the summer season, the SkiBus operates twice a day.
 Thus, Pyhä is reachable all year round.

-In Pyhätunturi (Pelkosenniemi municipality) there were over 104 000 registered overnight stays in 2018 and the yearly growth rate 2016-2018 has been between 15%-25%.
+In Pyhätunturi (Pelkosenniemi municipality) there were over 104 000 registered overnight stays in 2018 and the yearly growth rate 2016-2018 has been strong.
 The share of international overnights is around 20% of the total overnights, but there are strong efforts in increasing the international tourism in the area.

 Pyhä is a part of a larger tourism area, Pyhä-Luosto.
 In 2018 there were 176 000 registered overnight stays and the average length of stay in Pyhä-Luosto is longer than generally in Lapland.
 In Pyhä-Luosto, the average growth rate has also been faster than in Finland in general.